 Worship in Islam

-Islamic prayers are referred to as Namaz.
-In Islamic tradition, Namaz should be read five times each day.
-Muslims are of the faith that prayer helps stop the mind from wandering into the materialistic world and it also to remember the divine rules of conduct.
+Muslims worship in the mosque and outside every mosque.
+A ritual of washing required prior to a prayer offering.
+The principal hall of a mosque is a plain enormous room, largely free from furniture.
+Islamic prayers are referred to as ‘Namaz’.
+In Islamic tradition, Namaz should be read 5 times each day.
+According to Muslim faith, prayer helps stop the mind from wandering into the materialistic world and also to remember the divine rules of conduct.
 Islamic fasts are also integrally linked to religious rites and rituals.
 According to Islam, observing fasts during Ramazan helps in purifying the mind and removing one's sins.
-A Muslim who observes fast for the whole month of Ramazan not only gains his physical fitness, but also much more spiritually.
+A Muslim who observes fast for the whole month of Ramadan not only gains his physical fitness, but also much more spiritually.

-.
+The only important 'division' within Islam is the one between Sunni Sect and the Shia Sect.
 Orthodox or Sunni Islam recognizes that the immediate successors (Khalifas) to the Prophet Muhammad, as head of the Islamic community, are the four Caliphs, Abu Bakr, Umar, Uthman and Ali.
 The establishment and subsequent development of lslam as a world religion rests on the pattern set by these four holy patriarchs.
 Shiaism, on the contrary, rejects the first three Caliphs and regards the fourth Caliph Ali as the only legitimate immediate successor to the Prophet, the chief reason being that Ali was of the 'family of the Prophet', since he was the latter's son-in-law.
 Shiaism retains virtually all the orthodox doctrines and practices of Islam apart from the major matter of rejecting the first three Caliphs.